IshitaSinhaxF/KMT/README.md

 Our agile process followed various iterations of the stages discussed below:

+**Release Planning** - Our team created the backlogs(user stories and tasks) in our JIRA environment and a high-level prioritisation of the backlogs was performed during the planning phase.
+As part of the release planning, our team worked collaboratively to establish the release plan that includes high-level scoping for each of remaining four sprints.

-**Backlog Release** – The team reported the [backlogs](https://github.com/xFusionTech/KMT/blob/master/ReadMe_EvidenceFiles/Team%20Communication/Sprint%204%20Backlog.png) from the previous sprint and the Product Manager prioritized those backlog items to be completed in order in the upcoming sprints
+**Backlog Grooming** – The backlogs were elaborated before the beginning of each sprint by the team.
+The team reported the [backlogs](https://github.com/xFusionTech/KMT/blob/master/ReadMe_EvidenceFiles/Team%20Communication/Sprint%204%20Backlog.png) from the previous sprint and the Product Manager prioritized those backlog items to be completed in order in the upcoming sprints

-**Sprint Planning** – The team then selected a sprint goal and began decomposing the product backlog items into work tasks and estimating these in hours.
-We then outlined the tasks that needed to be completed in the next sprint in the [Sprint Planning meeting](https://github.com/xFusionTech/KMT/blob/master/ReadMe_EvidenceFiles/Project%20Team/Meeting%20Snapshots/Meeting%20Snapshot1.jpg) This was reviewed by the Product Manager and the Agile Coach.
+**Sprint Planning** – The team then refined the sprint goal, decomposed the product backlog items into work tasks and assigned the tasks among the team members for completion in the next sprint in the [Sprint Planning meeting](https://github.com/xFusionTech/KMT/blob/master/ReadMe_EvidenceFiles/Project%20Team/Meeting%20Snapshots/Meeting%20Snapshot1.jpg) This was reviewed by the Product Manager and the Agile Coach.

 **Stand-Up** - At the beginning of each day, the team came together for a quick, typically 15-20 minute, meeting to review prior accomplishments, the plan for the day, and highlight any roadblocks any member of the team is facing.
 Development team members reported work completed since the last session; planned work before the next session and any blockers.
 Blockers identified were cleared by the Agile Coach and Delivery Manager.
 Stand-Up provided a great forum for coordination across the team.